Eko Bridge

-Eko Bridge is one of three bridges connecting Lagos Island to the mainland, the others are the Third Mainland and Carter bridges.
-The bridge was built in 1975 and is the shortest of the three bridges linking Lagos Island to mainlaind.
+Eko Bridge is one of three bridges connecting Lagos Island to the mainland, the others being the Third Mainland and Carter bridges.
+The bridge was built in 1975 and is the shortest of the three bridges linking Lagos Island to mainland.

-Eko bridge was made to convey citizens faster.
-Bolu Akande brought up the idea at a summit of leaders In 1963 but no one listened to him till 1965.
 It was the first major project undertaken by Julius Berger which was approved by Shehu Shagari who was then the Minister of Works during Nigeria's First Republic.